we know. . .

 **Source: Centers for Disease Control and Prevention, 2017 Behavioral Risk Factor Survey

-Learning what issues are youth are suffering from is essential to Teen HYPE’s work.
+Learning what issues our youth are suffering from is essential to Teen HYPE’s work.

 In 2017 Teen HYPE developed, conducted and analyzed a survey of 238 Detroit middle school students to gain a better understanding of the issues younger teens are facing in the city.